Court Rules / Dress Code

 3.6 The first request for continuance on Department of Public Safety (DPS) administrative hearings may be made through the DPS office; the maximum continuance obtained in this manner shall be two (2) weeks.
 Any subsequent requests for a continuance or for a continuance greater than two (2) weeks, may be granted only by the Court.

-3.7 Non Issue continuances may be granted to allow later presentation of documentation that the defendant met the requirements for an absolute defense or a mandatory dismissal.
+3.7 Non Issue continuances will be granted to allow later presentation of documentation that the defendant met the requirements for an absolute defense or a mandatory dismissal.
 Non Issue continuances may also be granted to allow a defendant an opportunity to pay court costs for mandatory and discretionary driver safety course or to post a bond for a deferred disposition (probation).